Debolina10Chatterjee/PRODIGY_DS_03/README.md

 This project demonstrates the implementation of a Decision Tree Classifier to predict customer purchase behavior based on demographic and behavioral data.
 The model is trained and evaluated using the Bank Marketing dataset, and its performance metrics are analyzed.

-For any questions or suggestions, feel free to contact Debolina Chatterjee at debolina10chatterjee@gmail.com (mailto:debolina10chatterjee@gmail.com).
+For any questions or suggestions, feel free to contact Debolina Chatterjee at debolina10chatterjee@gmail.com (mailto: debolina10chatterjee@gmail.com).